alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 #### template_id (required)

 The ID of the template.
-You can find this by logging into [GOV.UK Notify](https://www.notifications.service.gov.uk/) and going to the _Templates_ page.
+You can find this by signing into [GOV.UK Notify](https://www.notifications.service.gov.uk/) and going to the _Templates_ page.

 #### personalisation (optional)